Network-Security-Space/Awesome-Terminal-Security/README.md

 ## guideline

-> Terminal security engineer (non-standard classification)'
+> Terminal security engineer (non-standard classification)

 1. Junior Engineer：Proficient in using tools and scripts
 2. Intermediate Engineer：Proficient in reading machine codes
 3. Senior Engineer：Familiar with confrontation and bypass, as well as principles
 4. Experienced Engineer：Familiar with developing complex scripts, tools, and weapons
 5. Expert Engineer：Familiar with advanced technology(eg:taint analysis,symbolic execution, AI)

 ## Tools